bayegaspard/Build-your-own-Container-from-scrath-in-C/README.md

-# Create Your Own Container using C
+# Create Your Own Container in C

 ###  Create child process
 - To create a child process we have to create a child function with its own `pid` such that the child thinks that there is no other process runing.We do that by calling the `clone()` function with the  `CLONE_NEWPID` flag.We can also use a different system call called `unshare` to do similar task.Once we call `clone()`,  is called with the flag added, the new process  starts within a new `PID namespace`, under a new `process tree`.